cameronpresley/blog/docs/courses.md

 Designed for those who are new to functional programming concepts, but are familiar with TypeScript, you'll leave the course having the tools needed to start writing your own programs.

 Interested?
-Use this
-[referral link](https://www.udemy.com/course/navigating-mars-using-ts-and-fp/?referralCode=134CA0E5EF78A43698B3) to purchase the course so that I can earn a higher commission on the course)
+You can find the course [here on Udemy](https://www.udemy.com/course/navigating-mars-using-ts-and-fp/?referralCode=134CA0E5EF78A43698B3).